JosteinAgedal/zmq-rainbow/README.md

 * The Store receives messages from the 'frontend' and sends them to the 'backend router' clients.

-* When a client connects to the 'backend router' socket the client will send a string containing the name of the channel it wishes to subscribe to messages from as the first message.
+* The client specifies which messages to receive by sending a string containing the channel name.

-* If the first message is empty the client will recieve messages from all channels.
+* If the client sends an empty string the client will recieve messages from all channels.

 ## Message format